AmeliaBoli/DeliciousNotes/README.md

 1. Open `DeliciousNotes.xcodeproj` in Xcode
 2. Build and run the project on the simulator or on a personal iOS device.

+If you built and ran a previous version on this app, you made need to delete the existing app and create a fresh install.

 ## Getting Started

 ### Search